 39. Voting of Proxies.
 The Manager shall exercise voting rights with respect to securities under its management.
-Manager is authorized and directed to vote all proxies and affect any corporate actions in accordance with Manager's Proxy Voting Policies.
+KRS acknowledges that the Manager may, in its sole discretion and at its sole expense, retain the services of a third-party proxy voting service provider to vote on manager's behalf with respect to securities comprising the Account.
+Manager is authorized and directed to affect any corporate actions and to vote all proxies in accordance with Manager's Proxy Voting Policy and its third-party proxy voting service provider's proxy voting guidelines for public funds.
+If Manager does not have an approved Proxy Voting policy, the Manager is authorized and directed to vote all proxies and affect any corporate actions in accordance with KRS's Investment Proxy Voting Policy attached hereto as Attachment VII.
 The Manager shall maintain detailed records of its performance of this duty and shall provide those records to KRS quarterly.